 - Invasion of privacy

-For information on victims' compensation in Missouri, visit the Department of Public Safety's Crime Victims' Compensation Program website or contact them by telephone at (573) 526-6006.
+For information on victims’ compensation in Missouri, visit the Department of Public Safety’s Crime Victims’ Compensation Program website or call them at (573) 526-6006.

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
 See our MO Sheriff Departments page for the contact information for your local sheriff’s department.